 About 95% of the population is Muslim, but there is an important Christian minority of 5%.
 Jordan is home to Bedouins, Palestinians, Armenians, Circassians and Kurds amongst others.

-The younger generation has created a unique local pop culture, and Jordan is considered the IT capital of the middle east, and home to the best educated population in the Levant.
+The younger generation has created a unique local pop culture.
+Jordan is considered the IT capital of the middle east, and home to the best-educated population in the Levant.
 The main export of Jordan is its white-collar workers, and most of the teachers, engineers and managers in the Gulf hail from Jordan.